Neotron-Compute/Neotron-Book/src/2_bios.md

 * Accessing any I2C buses
 * Accessing any SPI buses
 * Playing an audio sample
-* System timers
+* Tracking wall time
+* Delaying for defined periods of time
-* Hooking interrupts (including scan-line interrupts)
+* Hooking scan-line interrupts
+* Powering off / rebooting

 While you could write an application which uses the BIOS directly, most applications will use the higher-level APIs exposed by the OS.